stanton26/AppDefense/labs/v2/horizon-lab.md

 # Introduction

-In this Lab we are going to create and install a Horizon 7 environment, using Cloud Pod Architectire to connect two Horizon Environemnts for Global Management and Entitlement Rights.
+In this Lab we are going to create and install a Horizon 7 environment, using Cloud Pod Architectire to connect two Horizon environemnts for Global Management and Entitlement Rights.

 ## Viewing your SDDC